 The Investment Policy is reviewed and monitored annually by a Treasury Oversight Committee established by the Board of Supervisors.
 The Treasury Oversight Committee meets quarterly and is comprised of members drawn from (a) the Treasurer; (b) the Controller; (c) a representative appointed by the Board of Supervisors; (d) the County Superintendent of Schools or his/her designee; (e) the Chancellor of the Community College District or his/her designee; and (f) Members of the general public.
-See "APPENDIX C - City and County of San Francisco Office of the Treasurer - Investment Policy" for a complete copy of the Treasurer's Investment Policy, dated May 2016.
+A complete copy of the Treasurer's Investment Policy, dated May 2016, is included as an appendix to this Official Statement.
 The Investment Policy is also posted at the Treasurer's website.
 The information available on such website is not incorporated herein by reference.